jina-ai/dalle-flow/README.md

 # DALL·E Flow

+Creating HD images from text via DALL·E in a Human-in-the-Loop workflow

 DALL·E Flow is a workflow for generating images from text prompt.
-It first leverages DALL·E Mega to generate image candidates, then uses CLIP-as-service to rank those candidates w.r.t. the prompt.
-The preferred candidate is fed to [GLID-3 XL] for diffusion, which often
+It first leverages [DALL·E-Mega](https://github.com/borisdayma/dalle-mini) to generate image candidates, and then calls [CLIP-as-service](https://github.com/jina-ai/clip-as-service) to rank the candidates w.r.t. the prompt.
+The preferred candidate is fed to [GLID-3 XL](https://github.com/Jack000/glid-3-xl) for diffusion, which often enriches the texture and background.
+Finally, the candidate is upscaled to 1024x1024 with [SwinIR](https://github.com/JingyunLiang/SwinIR).

-GLID-3,
+DALL·E Flow is built with [Jina]() in a client-server architecture.
+This gives DALL·E Flow the high scalability, the non-blocking streaming, and a modern Pythonic API.
+It also allows user to interact the server via gRPC/Websocket/HTTP with TLS.

+## Gallery

 ## Client

 ## Server

+You can host your own server by following the instruction below.

-### Requirements
+### Hardware requirements

 It is highly recommended to run DALL·E Flow on a GPU machine.
 In fact, one GPU is probably not enough.
-Besides DALL·E Mega, D
+DALL·E Mega needs one with 22GB memory.
+SwinIR and GLID-3 also need one; as they can be spawned on-demandly in seconds, they can share one GPU.

+It requires at least 40GB free space on the hard drive, mostly for downloading pretrained models.

+CPU-only environment is not tested and likely won't work.

 ### Install